 Total Sales for March were 1,526,474, down from sales of 1,526,474 in 2005.

-Krell went on to explain that GMAC sold 78 percent of their commercial mortgage unit on March 23, 2006.
+Krell went on to explain that GMAC sold 78 percent of its commercial mortgage unit on March 23, 2006.
 The sale netted proceeds of $8.8 billion of which $7.3 billion goes to paying off intra-company loans.
-GMAC has three distinct business operations; finance, isurance and mortgage.
+GMAC has three distinct business operations; finance, insurance, and mortgage.
 The finance segment netted $660 million in 2005.
 The Insurance segment netted $417 million.
 The Mortgage segment, known as ResCap, netted $1.311 billion.
 In 2005, GMAC earned more than $2.8 billion, but took a charge in the fourth quarter, resulting in a net of $2.394 billion for the year.
 GMAC paid a return dividend to GM of $2.5 billion and had $20 billion in cash.
-GM is expected to receive $14 billion from the 51 percent sale of GMAC; $7.4 billion in cash, $2.7 billion in a conversion of GMAC to a limited liability company and the rest is cash flow of assets monetized over 3 years.
+GM is expected to receive $14 billion from the 51 percent sale of GMAC; $7.4 billion in cash, $2.7 billion in the conversion of GMAC to a limited liability company and the rest is the cash flow of assets monetized over 3 years.

-Founded in 1992, Cerberus invests primarily in companies which are near bankruptcy, and hopes to make the businesses it acquires profitable.”
+Founded in 1992, Cerberus invests primarily in companies that are near bankruptcy, and hopes to make the businesses it acquires profitable.”

 According to J.D.
 Power and Associates and the Power Information Network (PIN)